mysterydeveloper/canvas-intro/README.md

 - The source code here is adapted from Mozilla's documents here: [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 - The best source for learning is the Tutorial section in the above link: [Canvas Tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).

+- For a flavour of what's to come, look at this: [Bouncing ball](http://learnonline.gmit.ie/mod/url/view.php?id=24783).